As told by Fleet Admiral Skunk

 The ships evolved over time, we added more electronics to them - car horns and halogen lights, and huge batteries to power them.
 Ships became heavy.
 Eventually LED technology got good enough for us to have a lot more fun with lights, using a lot smaller batteries.

 The gang has grown to epic proportions, and so has our website.
 Pilots have grown too.
-We are fortunate to have such excellent record keeping systems, and I enjoy reminiscing about the Good Ole Days of my own, which is still happening to this day.Fleet Admiral Skunk
+We are fortunate to have such excellent record keeping systems, and I enjoy reminiscing about the Good Ole Days of my own, which for SCUL, is still happening to this day.Fleet Admiral Skunk